How to Access Oneworld Lounges: Rules, Exceptions, and Membership Options How to Access Oneworld Lounges: Rules, Exceptions, and Membership Options

 Who has access to Oneworld contract lounges?

-Oneworld website
+Credit: Oneworld

 Other Ways to Access Select Oneworld Lounges

 There are a few additional ways to access select Oneworld-affiliated lounges.
 These include paid lounge memberships, day passes, and co-branded credit cards.
-The most premium and luxe lounges are, understandably, only accessible to premium passengers and travelers that hold Sapphire or Emerald status.
+The most premium and luxe lounges are, understandably, only accessible to premium passengers and travelers who hold Sapphire or Emerald status.

 Oneworld airlines that offer paid lounge memberships

-Three Oneworld member airlines offer paid lounge memberships.
 Alaska Airlines, American Airlines, and Qantas are the only three airlines that sell an annual lounge membership.
 These three airlines also offer reciprocal lounge access.
 For example, an Admirals Club membership also allows you to access Alaska Lounges and Qantas Clubs.

 Alaska Airlines Alaska Lounge membership

 Alaska Airlines offers travelers two options for membership to its lounges.
-The first is an Alaska Lounge membership, the airline's standard membership which grants members access to all Alaska Lounges.
+The first is an Alaska Lounge membership, the airline's standard membership, which grants members access to all Alaska Lounges.
 The standard membership does not include any partner lounges like Admirals Clubs and Qantas Clubs.
-The second is Alaska Lounge+ which includes access to all Alaska Lounges, Admirals Clubs, and Qantas Clubs.
+The second is Alaska Lounge+, which includes access to all Alaska Lounges, Admirals Clubs, and Qantas Clubs.

 American Airlines Admirals Club membership